12 Augmented Reality Trends of 2023: New Milestones in Immersive Technology

-In 2022, AR navigation has become more fluid and achievable than ever before.
+In 2023, indoor navigation has become more fluid and achievable than ever before.
 Most importantly, the rise of technologies like Bluetooth Low Energy (BLE) antennas, Wi-Fi RTT and ultra wideband (UWB) make indoor navigation much more viable than in previous years.
 One of the most useful applications of this technology is for displaying AR directions in large indoor locations like distribution centers, shopping malls, and airports.

 Watch the demo below to find out how MobiDev implemented mobile AR for navigation of the corporate campus.